title

 Analysis

-The current Metropolitan Code prohibits the parking of any tank truck, self-propelled vehicle used to transport more than fifty gallons of gasoline, kerosene, benzol, naphtha or other volatile liquids, vehicles with longer than twenty feet, or a dump truck of more than fifty-four thousand pounds of gross weight from parking on any public streets or alleys between sunset and sunrise.
+Section 12.40.190 of the Metropolitan Code would also be removed.
+This section prohibits the parking of any tank truck, self-propelled vehicle used to transport more than fifty gallons of gasoline, kerosene, benzol, naphtha or other volatile liquids, vehicles with longer than twenty feet, or a dump truck of more than fifty-four thousand pounds of gross weight from parking on any public streets or alleys between sunset and sunrise.